oroinc/documentation/install_upgrade/reinstall_and_troubleshooting/mysql-optimization.rst

 Usage of The utf8mb4 Character Set (The Full 4-Byte UTF-8 Unicode Encoding) in MySQL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to store supplementary characters, like 4-bytes emojis, configure your MySQL server to use `utf8mb4` character set and collation.
+To store supplementary characters (such as 4-byte emojis), configure the options file to use the `utf8mb4` character set.
 Put the following configuration settings in your options file **/etc/my.cnf**:

 .. code:: bash